matskober/matskober.github.io/_posts/2022-09-17-how-i-got-here.md

 ---

-Finely my Jekyll-on-Github blog is up and running.
+Finally my Jekyll-on-Github blog is up and running.
 It's been a step learning curve, one could say if in need of a cliché, but I'm not sure how much I've learned, to be honest.
 This post is an attempt to extract some knowledge out of this digital roller-coaster experience.
 And also get a bit more familiar with markdown.

 ## The starting point